 1.1 Public protection and disaster relief (PPDR)

-There are terminology differences between administrations and regions in the scope and specific meaning of PPDR.
+[There are terminology differences between administrations and regions in the scope and specific meaning of PPDR.
 The following terms are appropriate for the purpose of discussing this issue:

 – Public protection (PP) radiocommunication: Radiocommunications used by responsible agencies and organizations dealing with maintenance of law and order, protection of life and property, and emergency situations.

-– Disaster relief (DR) radiocommunication: Radiocommunications used by agencies and organizations dealing with a serious disruption of the functioning of society, posing a significant, widespread threat to human life, health, property or the environment, whether caused by accident, nature or human activity, and whether developing suddenly or as a result of complex, long-term processes.
+– Disaster relief (DR) radiocommunication: Radiocommunications used by agencies and organizations dealing with a serious disruption of the functioning of society, posing a significant, widespread threat to human life, health, property or the environment, whether caused by accident, nature or human activity, and whether developing suddenly or as a result of complex, long-term processes.]

-1.2 Applicability of voice, data, graphics and video to global/regional PPDR
+1.1 Applicability of voice, data, graphics and video to global/regional PPDR